 The Institute is intended for advanced graduate students working toward a Ph.D. or other terminal degree at a North American or European university.
 Preference will be given to students who have already defined a dissertation topic.
 The language of instruction is English.
 Competency in English and a reading knowledge of another European language are required.

 Logistics: arrive in Bayreuth on Saturday, June 11 or early Sunday, June 12; class begins with a meeting the evening of Sunday, June 12; final day of class is Sunday, June 19; departure on Monday, June 20.

 Pending final budget approval, all fellows will receive a fellowship to cover most expenses:

 - Housing and meals for the duration of the Institute (accommodations provided June 11-20)

 - Access to library and archival materials and Internet resources

-Complete applications for admission to the Institute must be received by April 22, 2013.
-Applications may be submitted electronically to email@example.com.
-If you choose this option, please put "2013 TASI Application" in subject line.
-Decisions will be made by May 10, 2013.
+Complete applications for admission to the Institute must be received by Friday, March 11, 2016.
+Applications must be submitted electronically to email@example.com.
+Decisions will be made by March 31st, 2016.

-A complete application consists of 1) a letter of interest, 2) a two-page dissertation abstract, or a two-page statement about the relevance of this topic to the applicant's research, 3) a curriculum vitae, 4) an unofficial graduate transcript, and 5) one confidential letter of recommendation by a faculty member familiar with the applicant's research project.
+A complete application consists of 1) the TASI 2016 Application Form, 2) a letter of interest, 3) a two-page dissertation abstract, or a two-page statement about the relevance of this topic to the applicant's research, 4) a curriculum vitae, 5) an unofficial graduate transcript, and 6) one confidential letter of recommendation by a faculty member familiar with the applicant's research project.
 The letter of interest should include information on the applicant's scholarly background, interests, and career goals.
-The statement should address how the Institute topic fits into the applicant's program of study, and what the applicant hopes to gain through participation in the Institute.
-Please send applications to: